 At Harmony Animal Hospital, our #1 goal is to help your canine companions and feline friends live happy and long lives.
 While pet vaccination is both a robust and controversial subject for humans and our pets, they remain a critical component of pet parenting.
 Administered to protect your pets against many life-threatening, highly contagious diseases and essential in helping keep your pets healthy, vaccines certainly do not come without risks.

 There are many different types of vaccines, combinations of vaccines, and many different diseases that vaccines can help protect against.
-There are also lots of varying opinions on which vaccines should be given, the safety of certain vaccines, and what type of schedule to follow when administering them.
+There are also varying opinions on which vaccines should be given, the safety of certain vaccines, and what type of schedule to follow when administering them.

 - requirements by law